isomerpages/moe-serangoonsec/_parents-and-students/National Digital Literacy Programme.md

 [DMA Parent Guide for Option B Chrome Devices](/files/National%20Digital%20Literacy%20Prog/Chromebook___Parent_Option_B_Group.pdf)<br>

-2) Please click on the link below to choose your after-school DMA options: <br>
+2) Please click on the link below to choose your after-school DMA options:

 [Parent Option Form for After School DMA Settings](https://form.gov.sg/#!/60ac73688389f100127bbbe2)

 **NOTE:**&nbsp;DMA Options requests will only be processed on the first working day of the month.